Sainte Chapelle is a gothic masterpiece created by Saint Louis IX to contain the most precious relics of Christendom.

 Of my previous visit in 2007, one of the monuments that had struck me most in Paris was the splendid Sainte Chapelle, the palatine chapel of King Louis IX, also known as Louis the Saint.

-It was built in 1241 to contain the relics of the crown of thorns of Jesus, collected by the pious sovereign throughout the world.
-It was united with the royal palace and is now incorporated into the Paris Courthouse.
+It was built between 1242 and 1248 to contain the relics of the crown of thorns of Jesus, collected by the pious sovereign.
+It was united with the royal palace and is now incorporated into the Paris Courthouse (Palais de Justice).

-The king, who almost bankrupted France to collect relics, had built this splendid chapel on two orders: the lower one is architecturally simpler, while the upper chapel is one of the most beautiful Gothic masterpieces in France.
+The king, who paid a very high price for the relics, had built this splendid chapel on two levels: the lower one is architecturally simpler, while the upper chapel is one of the most beautiful Gothic masterpieces in France.

 The political message of the Sainte Chapelle

-The political purpose of this construction was to establish itself as the main Christian monarch, opposing the emperor of Constantinople, from whom he bought the precious holy thorn at a high price.
+The political purpose of this construction was to establish Paris as a major Christian center, opposing Constantinople, from whom he bought the precious crown of thorns at a high price from Emperor Baldwin II.

 Probably the architect was Pierre Montreuil (although it is not attested in any document), who had also worked in Saint Denis and the facade of Notre Dame.